-In contrast to traditional resonant topologies, the TEA2017ABT shows a very high efficiency at low loads due to the LLC low-power mode.
+In contrast to traditional resonant topologies, the TEA2226AT achieves a high efficiency at low loads due to the low-power mode.
 This mode operates in the power region between continuous switching (also called high-power mode) and burst mode.

-Because the TEA2017ABT regulates the LLC output voltage of the system via the primary capacitor voltage, it has accurate information about the power delivered to the output.
-This measured output power defines the mode of operation (burst mode, low-power mode, or high-power mode).
-The transition levels of the operating modes can be easily programmed into the device.
+Because the TEA2226AT is regulated via the primary capacitor voltage, it has accurate information about the power delivered to the output.
+The measured output power defines the mode of operation (burst mode, low-power mode, or high-power mode).

-The TEA2017ABT contains all protections like overtemperature protection (OTP), overcurrent protection (OCP), overvoltage protection (OVP), overpower protection (OPP), open-loop protection (OLP), and capacitive mode regulation (CMR).
-Each of these protections can be configured independently and accurately by programming parameters inside the device.

-The device contains both a low-voltage and high-voltage silicon technology for high-voltage start-up, integrated drivers, level shifter, protections, and circuitry assuring zero-voltage switching.
+The TEA2226AT contains a low-voltage die with a fully digital controller for output power control, start-up, initializations, and protections.
+These protections include overcurrent protection (OCP), overvoltage protection (OVP), and capacitive mode regulation (CMR).
+The TEA2226AT also contains a high-voltage silicon-on-insulator (SOI) controller for high-voltage start-up, integrated drivers, level shifter, protections, and circuitry that ensures zero-voltage switching.

-The TEA2017ABT/TEA2095T combination gives an easy to design, highly efficient, and reliable power supply, providing 90 W to 500 W, with a minimum of external components.
-The system provides a very low no-load input power (< 75 mW; total system including the TEA2017ABT/TEA2095T combination) and high efficiency from minimum to maximum load.
-This power supply meets the efficiency regulations of Energy Star, the Department of Energy, the Eco-design directive of the European Union, the European Code of Conduct, and other guidelines.
-So, any auxiliary low-power supply can be omitted.
+The TEA2226AT LLC controller enables the building of an easy to design, highly efficient, and reliable power supply.
+The power supply can provide 90 W to 1000 W output power with a minimum of external components.
+It has a very low no-load input power (< 75 mW) and a high efficiency from minimum to maximum load.
+So, no additional low-power supply is required, which ensures a significant system cost saving and a highly simplified power supply design, while meeting the latest power supply guidelines and regulations.